When I find myself in the unfamiliar

 I think about the saying

 If you don’t belong - don’t be long

 For one afternoon Jeff and I were testing the abilities of our rented pickup on gravel roads in rural Idaho.
 We stopped in a small town hoping for a beer.
 With the bowling alley and it's bar long shuttered, our best bet was a bucolic general store.
 There I found no to-go beverages but four ash trays and a dense encyclopedia of photography from 1956 which includes an entire section describing how to work with lizards.

 The cashier has a radio-scanner running on the shelf behind the register.
 I wonder what could be all that chatter and begin to pay attention.
-The police are responding to calls describing “two suspicious white males that came into town about thirty minutes ago driving a new white f-150.”
-I look through the window at our rented pick-up then asked her if she thought they were talking about us.
-She had an immediate and nervous, “Nope!”
+The police are responding to calls describing “two suspicious white males that came into town about fifteen minutes ago driving a new, white, Ford” I glanced at our truck through the window and asked if she thought they were talking about us.

 She took my $2.25 and closed the cash register with an immediate and nervous, “Nope!”